The 1967 Curtis Knight reunion sessions

 How Would You Feel, Simon Says, Get That Feeling, Hush Now, Welcome Home, Gotta Have a New Dress, No Business, Strange Things

+Only three tracks here are from the summer 1967 sessions; Hush Now", "Get That Feeling" (Jimi on bass only) and "No Business" (bass only), the rest are old 1965 Curtis Knight & The Squires recordings.
 One can imagine the deception of record buyers at the time and all those who have been duped by this type thing right up to the present day.
 Even Jimi got a shock when he found this album in a record shop!

 A lousy album, but a superb cover.
 Great photo of Jimi in action at Monterey - 9/10

 Ballad Of Jimi, No Business, Future Trip, Gotta Have A New Dress, Hornet's Nest, Don't Accuse Me, Flashing, Hush Now, Knock Yourself Out, Happy Birthday

 Released October1968 (Capitol)